4M0D/Exploring-The-Unreal/README.md

 # Exploring The Unreal

-*A student-made guide to complex analysis — clear, concise, and curiosity-driven.*
+*A student-made guide to complex analysis — clear and concise*

 We often meet complex numbers in high school, but rarely do we explore their functions the way we do with real ones.
 Euler’s formula is usually as far as we go — beautiful, but a little mysterious.
 This project is an attempt to go deeper and make sense of complex functions, extending the lens of calculus.